ileanabuhan/ileanabuhan.github.io/about.markdown

 **Conferences, Workshops, and Schools**

-I am or was member of the program committees of the following conferences, workshops, and schools:
+I am or was a member of the program committees of the following conferences, workshops, and schools:

 - **2025** [CHES](https://ches.iacr.org/2025), [DATE](https://www.date-conference.com)